simonw/sqlite-transform/README.md

 Using the `parsedate` subcommand here would result in `2019-10-10` instead.

+In the case of ambiguous dates such as `03/04/05` these commands both default to assuming American-style `mm/dd/yy` format.
+You can pass `--dayfirst` to specify that the day should be assumed to be first, or `--yearfirst` for the year.

 ## jsonsplit

 The `jsonsplit` subcommand takes columns that contain a comma-separated list, for example a `tags` column containing records like `"trees,park,dogs"` and converts it into a JSON array `["trees", "park", "dogs"]`.